From Small to Large: A Graph Convolutional Network Approach for Solving Assortment Optimization Problems: Model

-According to \cite{bront2009column}, the assortment problem \eqref{eq:main} under the MMNL model is NP-hard, even when there are only two customer types and no constraints (i.e., $K=2$ and $M=0$).
-However, as mentioned, such problems are frequently encountered in practice and need to be solved within a short time.
-In this work, our goal is to propose efficient algorithms that can produce high-quality solutions to \eqref{eq:main}.
+According to \citet{rusmevichientong2014assortment}, the assortment optimization problem~\eqref{eq:main} under the MMNL model is NP-hard, even in the special case with only two customer types ($K = 2$) and no constraints ($M = 0$).
+Given this computational hardness, our goal in this paper is to develop an efficient algorithm that can produce high-quality solutions to problem~\eqref{eq:main} within a short computation time.